Tarun Majumdar

-Tarun Majumdar (or Mazumdar, 8 January 1931 – 4 July 2022) was an Indian film director, documentary filmmaker, author, illustrator and screenwriter who is known for his work in Bengali cinema.
-He received five National Awards, seven BFJA Awards, five Filmfare Awards and an Anandalok Award.
-In 1990, the Government of India honoured him with the Padma Shri, the fourth highest civilian award.
-He is recognized as one of the greatest influential filmmakers of India.
-His few movies were restored and digitized by the National Film Archive of India, along with his Contemporaries Arabinda Mukhopadhyay, Goutam Ghose.
-He is Legendary filmmaker for Ganadevata in 1978, Nimantran in 1971, Palatak in 1963.
+Tarun Majumdar (8 January 1931 – 4 July 2022) was an Indian film director, documentary filmmaker, author, illustrator, and screenwriter known for his work in Bengali cinema.
+He received five National Film Awards, seven BFJA Awards, five Filmfare Awards, and one Anandalok Award.
+In 1990, the Government of India awarded him the Padma Shri, the fourth-highest civilian award in the country.
+The National Film Archive of India has restored and digitized several of his works, including Nimantran (1971), which earned him a National Award, a BFJA Award and a Filmfare Award.
+Ganadevata (1978) earned him a National Award and a Filmfare Award.

-He alongside Sachin Mukherji and Dilip Mukherji made his directorial debut, under the screen name Yatrik, with the 1959 Bengali film Chaowa Pawa starring Suchitra Sen and Uttam Kumar as the leads.

-He received his first National Award for the 1962 Bengali film Kancher Swarga.
-He also garnered wide critical acclamation for his directorial ventures such as Palatak (1963), Nimantran (1971), Sansar Simante (1975) and Ganadevata (1978).
-He received a National Award, a BFJA Award and a Filmfare Award for Nimantran (1971).
-Ganadevata (1979) won him a National Award and a Filmfare Award.

-He made blockbusters such as Balika Badhu (1967), Kuheli (1971), Shriman Prithviraj (1973), Fuleswari (1974), Dadar Kirti (1980), Bhalobasa Bhalobasa (1985) and Apan Amar Apan (1990).
+His filmography includes: Balika Badhu (1967), Kuheli (1971), Shriman Prithviraj (1973), Fuleswari (1974), Dadar Kirti (1980), Bhalobasa Bhalobasa (1985), and Apan Amar Apan (1990).

-His ex-wife Sandhya Roy starred in twenty of his films and Tapas Paul in eight.
-Moushumi Chatterjee, Mahua Roychoudhury, Ayan Banerjee, Tapas Paul, Abhishek Chatterjee and Nayna Bandyopadhyay were introduced by him to the silver screen.
-Director/writer Sooraj Barjatya's father Rajkumar Barjatya and Rajkumar Barjatya's Friend was Legendary filmmaker Tarun Majumdar suggested the script of Maine Pyar Kiya.
+Personal life

-Early years
+Early life

-Majumdar was born on 8 January 1931 in Bogra which was then part of Bengal Presidency of British India.
-His father Birendranath Majumdar was a freedom fighter from Munsirhat.
-He studied intermediate from St. Paul's Cathedral Mission College and did his Graduation at Scottish Church College both affiliated to the University of Calcutta.
-He married fellow Bengali actress Sandhya Roy but later they started living separately but never divorced.
-In May 2011, Majumdar resigned from the post of the advisor of Nandan (West Bengal film centre in Kolkata).
+Majumdar was born on 8 January 1931 in Bogra, which was then part of the Bengal Presidency of British India.
+His father, Birendranath Majumdar, was a freedom fighter from Munsirhat.
+He studied intermediate from St. Paul's Cathedral Mission College and had his graduation at Scottish Church College, both affiliated with the University of Calcutta.

+Marriage

+Majumdar married actress Sandhya Roy in 1967.
+While the couple later lived separately, they remained legally married until his death.

+Death

+On 4 July 2022, at the age of 91, Majumdar died from a heart attack at a hospital in Kolkata.
+He suffered a chest infection, and kidney and heart ailments prior to his death.
+Majumdar donated his body for promotion of medical education to the Anatomy Department of IPGMER and SSKM Hospital in Kolkata.

 Career

+Yatrik
-Majumdar start his career as a Poster Illustrator to Film Technician.

-His early films were credited to Yatrik (phonetically Jatrik in Bengali).
-Yatrik was the screenname of the trio of directors Tarun Majumdar, Sachin Mukherji, and Dilip Mukherji until 1963 after which each began to be credited separately.
-As Yatrik, their first venture was Chaowa Paowa (1959) starring Uttam Kumar and Suchitra Sen. Yatrik made Kancher Swarga (1962) featuring Dilip Mukherjee in the lead.
+Majumdar started his career as a poster illustrator and film technician.
+His early films were credited to Yatrik (phonetically Jatrik in Bengali), the shared screen name of directors Tarun Majumdar, Sachin Mukherji, and Dilip Mukherji.
+As Yatrik, their first venture was Chaowa Paowa (1959) starring Uttam Kumar and Suchitra Sen. Yatrik made Kancher Swarga (1962), featuring Dilip Mukherjee as the lead.
+The name lasted until 1963, after which each director began to be credited separately.